What causes bounding pulse? 14 possible conditions

 A bounding pulse is a pulse that feels as though your heart is pounding or racing.
 Your pulse will probably feel strong and powerful if you have a bounding pulse.
 Your doctor might refer to your bounding pulse as heart palpitations, which is a term used to describe abnormal fluttering or pounding of the heart.

-With a bounding pulse, you may feel your heart is beating faster than normal.
-You may also feel your bounding pulse in the arteries of your neck or throat.
-Sometimes, you can even see the pulse as it moves the skin in a more forceful way.
+With a bounding pulse, you may feel that your heart is beating faster than normal.
+You may feel your pulse in the arteries of your neck or throat.
+Sometimes you can even see the pulse as it moves the skin in a more forceful way.

-It may also feel like your heart is beating irregularly or that it has missed a beat.
-Sometimes, it feels like there is an occasional extra, more forceful heartbeat.
+It may also feel like your heart is beating irregularly or that it has missed a beat, or like there is an occasional extra, more forceful heartbeat.

 Most incidences of a bounding pulse come and go within a few seconds and are not a cause for concern.
-However, talk to your doctor as soon as possible if you have a history of heart problems like heart disease and have a bounding pulse.
+However, talk to your doctor as soon as possible if you have a history of heart problems, such as heart disease, and have a bounding pulse.